-“I feel that some are concerned about the fact that I am your son’s football coach.
+“I feel that some may be concerned about the fact that I am your son’s Football Coach.
 I get it.
 But I’m the one that volunteered so this is where we are and this is how I would like this to work.
 If, after hearing this, you are unhappy with anything I’ve said you are free to ﬁnd a new team for your son and I will respect that choice.

 Here are my rules:

-5. There are only two types of coaches: One rants and raves making the game so awful and stressful you never want to play it again.
-The other makes the game fun, teaches you something and you don’t want it to end.
+5. There are only two types of coaches: One rants and raves, making the game so awful and stressful you never want to play it again.
+The other makes the game fun, teaches you something, allows you to test yourself and you don’t want it to end.
 We have all experienced both types of coaching.
 Your boys are here to learn a little football, learn good sportsmanship, and have a lot of fun.
 Remember, they are 6 years old and I’m not sure how many of them can tie their own shoes.
 Let’s keep this in perspective.”
 Relaxed postures and a group laugh

-The boys were back, practice began, and every dad stepped up.
-A couple of moms, too.
+The boys were back, practice began, and every Dad stepped up.
+A couple of Moms, too.
 It was fantastic.
 Our record was 4-2 that season.
 We beat teams whose coaches had color-coded plays on clipboards and screamed out plays and instruction at confused little faces.
-A couple of coaches had hissy ﬁts on the sideline when something went wrong.
-All could clearly see those boys weren’t having any fun.
+A couple of coaches had stomping hissy ﬁts on the sideline when something went wrong.
+All could clearly see the boys on those teams weren’t having any fun.

 “Hey, that coach for the Cowboys, Warhop.
 Is he any relation to you?” he asked.